 It is honesty with others rooted in honesty with ourselves.

+- What we think matches what we say

+- What we say matches what we do

+- What we do matches what we think

 AKA - No Veneer!

-"Honest people are a refuge.
-You know they mean what they say; you know they will not say one thing to your face and another behind your back; you know they will tell you when they think you have failed and for this reason their praise cannot be mistaken for mere flattery"
+Honest people are a refuge.
+You know they mean what they say; you know they will not say one thing to your face and another behind your back; you know they will tell you when they think you have failed and for this reason their praise cannot be mistaken for mere flattery.
+SAM HARRIS